 "Closing" is the process of advancing from one month or period to the next or from one year to the next.
 In most computerized accounting systems the periods are closed by executing a menu command.
 Monthly closings usually involve nothing more than entering the next month and responding to the program's suggestion to print various month-end reports.

 Even after moving to the next month, many accounting systems allow the user to return to previous months to enter or edit transactions.

 The yearly closing is more rigorous since it involves re-setting all revenue and expense accounts to zero.
 Once a year is "closed", some accounting systems do not allow the user to go back or open a closed period to make changes.
-Once the period is closed, it is official and any adjustments that are required will need to be made in the current or next open period.
+So be careful, once the period is closed, it is official and any adjustments that are required will need to be made in the current or next open period.

 Background: The financial statement (Treasurer's Report) is the most important decision making tool for the Borough Manager, Assembly, and Mayor.
-It is comprised of bank & investment balances, special fund balances, balance sheet report, capital projects expense report, and the statement of revenue and expenditure.
+It is comprised of the balance sheet and the statement of revenue and expense.